gutierrez-arcelus-lab/bcellactivation/README.md

 All the scripts with the `.slurm` extension can be submitted to the cluster using the command `sbatch script_name.slurm`.

+For the `.sh` scripts, I execute them with the command `./script_name.sh` in an interactive job.

 ## 1. B cells: Bulk RNAseq

 ### 1.1.
 Input data: